 Slow Cooker Gumbo

-Are someone who doesn’t have time to cook?
+Is someone who doesn’t have time to cook?
 I ADORE my slow cooker and I wanted to tell you some more tricks that help me stay on track!
-I am a busy working mom who takes time to workout everyday and we home school our boys.
+I am a busy working mom who takes time to workout everyday and we homeschool our boys.
 So for lunches, one way to make these successful is to plan healthy dinners and make larger batches so you can take the leftovers for lunch!
-We still have ‘pizza night’, ‘taco night’, ‘spaghetti and meatballs’, ‘mac-n-cheese’ and Gumbo…just a little different.
-Once you get use to a routine of making them different, life actually gets easier.
+We still have ‘pizza night’, ‘taco night’, ‘spaghetti and meatballs’, ‘mac-n-cheese’, and Gumbo…just a little different.
+Once you get used to a routine of making them different, life actually gets easier.
 Plan Plan Plan is the key to success.

 1 pound boneless skinless chicken thighs, cut into 2-inch pieces